-Until July 2014, DotSec continued to support the CKN as a fully managed and hosted (people call it "cloud" now) service, that included the following features:
+From 2007 until 2014, DotSec continued to support the CKN as a fully managed and hosted (people call it "cloud" now) service, that included the following features:

 - CKN was built on a redundant, distributed, highly available infrastructure.
 On average, the site was down for less than one hour per year, over a six-year period.

 - The CKN could rely on an information security infrastructure that included a web-application firewall, intrusion detection and file-integrity monitoring, and an integrated Identity Management Infrastructure.
 As a result, the CKN experienced no (zero, none) security incidents over six years.

 - The CKN was supported by full reporting and alerting services, 24x7x365.
 Any kind of report could be generated to reveal details regarding the site's operations, status and use.